GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 Robert Sayko, David Segelstein, and Percy Tarapore, presented in the MBONED working group at IETF 93.

-Thanks also to Jeff Goldsmith and Lenny Giuliano for helpful reviews and feedback.
+Thanks to Jeff Goldsmith, Toerless Eckert, Mikael Abrahamsson, Lenny Giuliano, and Mark Andrews for their very helpful comments.

 --- back